 While sticking to your training plan is the name of the game; as long as you keep building up your long runs, don’t fret if you have to skip the odd running workout in the week.
 If this happens, the worst thing you can do is start to play ‘catch up’.
 Let it go!
 Just make sure you execute the next running workout on your plan perfectly.

 If injury strikes, don’t try to run through it, stubbornly trying to stick to the plan.
-Instead go and see a Physiotherapist immediately.
+Instead, go and see a Physiotherapist immediately.
 Once given the go-ahead to begin running again, do so cautiously in terms of volume – resist the temptation to try long runs in the first 2 weeks, instead just rebuild training frequency.
-Be realistic, it’s better to get the return to running right first time, with a progressive approach, than end up back at the Physio clinic injured again!
+Be realistic, it’s better to get your return to running right first time, with a progressive approach than end up back at the Physio clinic injured again!

-I’m guiltily of this, like so many other runners!
+I’ve been guilty of neglecting this in the past, like so many other runners!

 The majority of us know that in simple terms, our long steady run should be completed at a relatively easy, aerobic pace.
 While for example, the comparatively shorter repetitions in our interval sessions should be completed at a harder, faster pace.